copumpkin/rverse/README.markdown

 ### TODOs

 * TEST TEST TEST (with rspec, ideally)
+* Figure out the protocol info for objc classes
+# Fix the ObjC module to not assume little-endian byte ordering
+# Detect nonatomic properties
 * Decode the additional information in the dysymtab load command, to support other kinds of relocations and dynamic linker behavior
 * Let the ObjC type descriptor parser understand ObjC++
 * Have the ObjC module detect ObjC1/1.5/2 and search for structures accordingly